Adredrs23/obsidian-resources/GeniusMesh Case Study.md

 ```
 A set of passionate and talented pool of MBA alumnus identified the said gap and started working towards filling it by innovating on a well rounded social connectivity and recruitment platform sufficient enough to ease the process of recruitment and provide support in every step of the way for both sides of end users.
 Discoverability and Observability being the fundamental & prominent factors leading the innovation.

-Sankey Solutions along with its skilled professionals and technical expertise in hybrid web apps and mobile app development sector joined hands with the native team for providing the solution having best interest of their clients in mind, considering every detailed factor that might affect the course of journey, along with upscaling and maintaining the solution at its peak level at any given times.
+Sankey Solutions along with its skilled professionals and technical expertise in hybrid web apps and mobile app development sector joined hands with the native team for providing the solution having best interest of their clients in mind, considering every detailed factor that might affect the course of journey, along with upscaling and maintaining the solution at its peak level at any given time.

 ### Instance
 - "We were trying to have website to have career options for EMBA and increase the network by sharing the information.
 Mobile application to have chat options and also take interviews."